quarkly/community-kit/preview/docs/Marquee.md

 2. Drag and drop any component into it
 3. See how it works in the preview mode

+### Distance between components

+The distance between components is adjusted by changing the width and indentation of the Container.

 ## 🧩 Components and Props

 ### In the interface